yuwei2010/PocketFlow/docs/llm.md

     return response
 ```

-You can also try libraries like `litellm`

 ## Why not provide an LLM call function?
 I believe it is a bad practice to provide LLM-specific implementations in a general framework:
 - LLM APIs change frequently.
 Hardcoding them makes maintenance difficult.
 - You may need flexibility to switch vendors, use fine-tuned models, or deploy local LLMs.
-- Custom optimizations like prompt caching, request batching, or response streaming may be required.
+- You may need optimizations like prompt caching, request batching, or response streaming.